openshift/origin/examples/hello-openshift/README.md

     $ curl 10.1.0.2:8080
      Hello OpenShift!

+The response message can be set by using the RESPONSE environment variable:
+    $ oc set env pod/hello-openshift RESPONSE="Hello World!"

+    $ curl 10.1.0.2:8080
+     Hello World!

 To test from external network, you need to create router.
 Please refer to [Running the router](https://github.com/openshift/origin/blob/master/docs/routing.md)

 If you need to rebuild the image: